JPBiddle/watch-review/README.md

 ---

 This project was developed using CodeAnywhere and was then committed to GitHub using the GitPod terminal.
+The app was deployed using Heroku.

 ### Deploying

 ---

-To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken:
+To deploy this app via Heroku the following steps were taken:

--
--
--
--
--
+- Create a Heroku Account and an ElephantSQL account.
+- Create Elephant SQL server and obtain database URL
+- Create Requirements and Procfile files in repository
+- Create new app in Heroku, add CONFIG details
--
+- Deploy in Heroku!
+- Run console, run db.create_all with python to add your database
 -

 ---